pdc-endeavour/sonar-scanner/README.md

 ### Something else?

 There are always other cases which demand other software being present in the Docker container.
-We will add more when needed.
+We will add more when we run into common cases not supported yet.
 If you run into some common case not supported, let us know!